Myth of the clean Wehrmacht

 The victorious Western Allies were becoming increasingly concerned with the growing Cold War against their former ally, the Soviet Union, and wanted West Germany to begin rearming to counter the perceived Soviet threat.
 In 1950, West German chancellor Konrad Adenauer and former officers met secretly at Himmerod Abbey to discuss West Germany's rearmament and agreed upon the Himmerod memorandum.
 This memorandum laid out the conditions under which West Germany would rearm: their war criminals must be released, the "defamation" of the German soldier must cease and foreign public opinion of the Wehrmacht must be raised.
-The Supreme Commander of NATO, U.S. General of the Army Dwight D. Eisenhower, having previously stated his belief that the "Wehrmacht and the "Hitler gang" (Nazi Party) were all the same", reversed this position and began to facilitate German rearmament in light of his deep concern over Soviet dominance of Eastern Europe.
+The Supreme Commander of NATO, U.S. General of the Army Dwight D. Eisenhower, having previously stated his belief that the "Wehrmacht and the "Hitler gang" (Nazi Party) were all the same", explicitly reversed this position during a 1951 visit to Germany when he claimed that there was "a real difference between the German soldier and Hitler and his criminal group".
+From there on, the United States began to facilitate German rearmament in light of their deep concern over Soviet dominance of Eastern Europe.
 The British became reluctant to pursue further trials and released already-convicted criminals early.

 As Adenauer courted the votes of veterans and enacted amnesty laws, Halder began working for the U.S. Army Historical Division.
 His role was to assemble and supervise former Wehrmacht officers to create a multi-volume operational account of the Eastern Front.
 He oversaw the writings of 700 former German officers and disseminated the myth through this network.
 Wehrmacht officers and generals produced exculpatory memoirs distorting the historical record.
 These writings proved enormously popular, especially the memoirs of Heinz Guderian and Erich von Manstein, and further disseminated the myth among a German public eager to cast off the shame of Nazism.